Fiji urges Australia to shift to renewable energy | DW | 12.08.2019

 Another member, Palau, last week warned "big brother” Australia that its lack of action on climate change risked damaging its standing among other PIF leaders.

-Morrison, a climate skeptic, backed the giant Adani coal mine projectin Queensland ahead of his conservatives being re-elected at Australia's last election.
+Morrison, a climate skeptic, backed the giant Adani coal mine project in Queensland ahead of his conservatives being re-elected at Australia's election in May.
 He campaigned on retaining mining jobs and keeping energy prices down.

 Canberra campaign